petr-tik/income_calc/README.md

 git push origin new_feature_branch
 ```

-Go to the branch on your GitHub fork and send a PR to the master branch
+Go to the branch on your GitHub fork and send a PR to the petr_tik/master